Virtual Protractor Online

 • Making a quick visual decision about a remote tutoring example, then reserving calibrated tools for work that affects safety, code compliance, or fabrication.

-screen protractor limitations in virtual protractor
+screen protractor limitations in workspace

 Blank canvas work and optional local reference files stay in the browser during normal use.